 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
-(Further information around these matters can be found in the 'Guidance for Safer Working Practices for Adults who work with Children and Young People).

 All staff should be aware of the school's Behaviour Policy and the Volunteers Policy.
 This can be found in the 'Staff Resources' network location (Drive R) in the 'DfE Statutory Polices Documents' folder.